spqb/adabmDCApy/doc/preprocessing.md

 ### Input data
 `adabmDCA 2.0` takes as input a multiple sequence alignment ([MSA](https://en.wikipedia.org/wiki/Multiple_sequence_alignment)) of aligned amino acid or nucleotide sequences, usually forming a protein or RNA family.
 DCA implementations require the data to be saved in FASTA format @pearson_improved_1988.

-`adabmDCA 2.0` implements the three default alphabets shown in table [](tab-alphabets), but the user can specify an ad-hoc alphabet as far as it is compatible with the input MSA.
+`adabmDCA 2.0` implements the three default alphabets shown in table [Alphabets](#alphabets), but the user can specify an ad-hoc alphabet as far as it is compatible with the input MSA.

 :::{table}
 :align: center
-:name: tab-alphabets
+:name: alphabets

 |  |  |
 |:--:|:--:|